Fildrance/swagger-codegen/samples/client/petstore/csharp-dotnet-core/docs/StoreApi.md

         {

             var apiInstance = new StoreApi();
-            var orderId = 789;  // long? | ID of pet that needs to be fetched var ct = new CancellationToken(); // CancellationToken |  (optional)
+            var orderId = orderId_example;  // string | ID of pet that needs to be fetched var ct = new CancellationToken(); // CancellationToken |  (optional)

             try